 Jai Virdi investigated how the rhetoric of scientific medicine was applied to the construction and use of the artificial tympanum, drawing on histories of technology and material cultures.
 She analyzed various depictions of the device in nineteenth-century print media, setting its development in the context of aural surgeons’ quest for professional legitimacy and the Victorian cultural emphasis on self-presentation.
 Nineteenth-century textbooks on aural surgery reveal how aural surgeons attempted to increase the functionality of the device through the use of more appropriate materials and applications: they experimented with India rubber, cotton wool, and silver wire, for example.
 Virdi also examined depictions of the artificial tympanum in surgical trade catalogues and classified advertisements, observing how it was marketed to the deaf.
 These sources show that the artificial tympanum had a dual identity: it was a prosthetic used by surgeons to “cure” a type of deafness, but it was also a hearing aid that could cosmetically conceal the deaf person’s “defect.”

 Mara Mills, Assistant Professor at New York University, joined us for three months as a DAAD fellow while working on a book on the history of “communication engineering,” a concept and set of practices that emerged in the telephone industry in the early twentieth century.
 Mills is working on the history of hearing measurement in Germany, the UK, and the US in the nineteenth and twentieth centuries.
-She will examine the technical methods used to measure hearing acuity—from watch ticks to electronic tones—as well as the different graphical means by which this information was recorded.
+She examined the technical methods used to measure hearing acuity—from watch ticks to electronic tones—as well as the different graphical means by which this information was recorded.
 She is particularly interested in the history of population statistics related to hearing and in the creation of normal curves against which individuals' abilities were compared.